trineshk/sql_database_assignment/README.md

 # sql_database_assignment
 A simple python application to store youtube video details in sql database

 * In this Assignment youtube videos data is stored in a sql database.
-Information such as video name description and tags are stored
+Information such as video name, description and tags are stored

 * For tags it is stored in the form of a list.